ndhays/redux-cablecar/README.md

 `npm install redux-cablecar --save`

 # Usage
-1. Add `cablecar` to the list of middlewares
+1. Apply `cablecar` as a redux middleware
-2. Connect the redux store to cablecar
+2. Connect the cablecar middleware to the redux store

 ## #setProvider(actionCableProvider) *optional*
 By default the Rails 'actionprovider' package is used, but it can be passed into the middleware as well.
 It must be set before calling #connect.